Cohen's kappa: Scott's Pi

 A similar statistic, called pi, was proposed by Scott (1955).
 Cohen's kappa and Scott's pi differ in terms of how p_{e} is calculated.

 Fleiss' kappa

 Note that Cohen's kappa measures agreement between two raters only.
 For a similar measure of agreement (Fleiss' kappa) used when there are more than two raters, see Fleiss (1971).
 The Fleiss kappa, however, is a multi-rater generalization of Scott's pi statistic, not Cohen's kappa.
 Kappa is also used to compare performance in machine learning, but the directional version known as Informedness or Youden's J statistic is argued to be more appropriate for supervised learning.

 Weighted kappa

-The weighted kappa allows disagreements to be weighted differently and is especially useful when codes are ordered.
-Three matrices are involved, the matrix of observed scores, the matrix of expected scores based on chance agreement, and the weight matrix.
-Weight matrix cells located on the diagonal (upper-left to bottom-right) represent agreement and thus contain zeros.
-Off-diagonal cells contain weights indicating the seriousness of that disagreement.
-Often, cells one off the diagonal are weighted 1, those two off 2, etc.
+The weighted kappa allows disagreements to be weighted differently, depending on the categories.

+It is especially useful when categories are ordered, because larger disagreements can be weighed more heavily.

+Recall that two raters rate $N$ subjects into one of $C$ mutually exclusive categories.

+Three $C \times C$ matrices are involved in the calculation: the observed distribution $\tilde{O}$, the expected distribution $\tilde{E}$, and weights $W$.